lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Terminology
 This section defines the terminology and acronyms used in this document.

 * All-0.
-Fragmentation Packet format to send the last frame of a window.
+Fragment format for the last frame of a window.

 * All-1.
-Fragmentation Packet format to send the last frame of a packet.
+Fragment format for the last frame of a packet.

 * All-0 empty.
-Fragmentation Packet format without payload to request the Bitmap when the Retransmission Timer expires in a window.
+Fragment format without payload for requesting the Bitmap when the Retransmission Timer expires in a window that is not the last one for a fragmented packet transmission.

 * All-1 empty.
-Fragmentation Packet format without payload to request the Bitmap when the Retransmission Timer expires in the last window.
+Fragment format without payload for requesting the Bitmap when the Retransmission Timer expires in the last window.

 * App: LPWAN Application.
 An application sending/receiving IPv6 packets to/from the Device.